≡ Menu

 Floating shelves for storage.

-A little ceiling fan for airflow.
+A modern and compact ceiling fan for airflow.

 Seating for four at the breakfast nook.

-There’s storage behind the panels of the bench.
+There’s storage behind the bench’s panels.

-The fridge fits perfectly under the staircase.
+The refrigerator fits perfectly under the staircase.

 Lots of drawers for pantry storage.